Tokyo Olympics will go ahead 'with or without Covid' - IOC's Coates - France 24

 "Sponsorships had to be extended a year, broadcast rights."

-With much of that work underway, or accomplished, a task force has been set up to look at the different scenarios in 2021 -- from how border controls will affect the movement of athletes and officials, to whether fans can pack venues.
+With much of that work underway, or accomplished, a task force has been set up to look at the different scenarios in 2021 -- from how border controls will affect the movement of athletes, to whether fans can pack venues and how to keep stadiums safe.

 The group, comprising Japanese and IOC officials, met for the first time last week.